lalvarezguillen/monerod-node-vps/README.md

 The project aims to:

 * Be as simple as possible.
-* Produce a node that seeds the blockchain (public node).
+* By default, produce a node that seeds the blockchain (public node).
 * Produce a secure and stable setup.
 * Produce an inexpensive setup by default.
 * Make maintenance as easy as posible.